About Chase Freedom Card

 To help you figure out what your needs are, here are some important questions to ask yourself:

-- Will you be transferring balances from other cards?
+Will you be transferring balances from other cards?
 Are you looking for the lowest possible interest rate?
-In either of these instances, Chase Freedom probably isn’t your best option, since interest rates begin at about 14% and can go well into the upper-twenties for transfers.
+In either of these instances, Chase Freedom probably isn’t your best option, since interest rates begin at about 16% and can go into the mid-twenties for transfers.

 Bottom line?
 At 1%, the Chase Freedom Card seems to offer middle-of-the-road cash back opportunities, although certain purchases during different times of the year will qualify for up to 5% back.